-PSLF is a U.S. government program that allows borrowers employed at non-profits and government entities to have their Federal Direct Loans forgiven after ten years of repayment under the Income-Driven Repayment (IDR) plan (120 payments total).
+PSLF is a US government program that allows borrowers employed at non-profits and government entities to have their Federal Direct Loans forgiven after ten years of repayment under an Income-Driven Repayment (IDR) plan (120 payments total).

 Healthcare professionals such as nurses, doctors, and other HCPS who work in public hospitals often qualify for the program.
 Many teachers , first-responders, and military members may also qualify.
 To be eligible for the program, you must:

 It is important to note that PSLF is not available for private loans.
 Also note that while on an income-driven repayment plan, you should avoid refinancing your loans as it creates a new debt, terminating your eligibility for forgiveness.
 To learn more, visit studentaid.gov.
 Not sure if you qualify for loan forgiveness?
-To learn more about your options, you can also set up a free consultation with our loan forgiveness specialists at GradFin.
+You can learn more about your options by scheduling a free consultation with our loan forgiveness specialists at GradFin.

 To help nurses, doctors, and healthcare professionals navigate the complexity of PSLF and student loan repayment, Laurel Road members can now take advantage of student loan counseling through GradFin.
 Recently acquired by Laurel Road, GradFin offers members a free consultation with a student loan expert to help identify their student loan options – whether that’s refinancing or seeking Public Student Loan Forgiveness (PSLF), or a combination of both.
 Working with GradFin can help professionals in healthcare and public service make informed decisions about managing their loans and repaying them faster, qualifying for PSLF, and achieving their financial goals.